kuhn-ruess/cmdbsyncer-docs/docs/checkmk/notification_rules.md

 | Filter Service Levels          | Range `min,max` (numeric)                       |
 | Filter Contacts                | Comma-separated user IDs                        |

-If `Filter Contact Groups` is set on an outcome but renders empty for a host (the host is missing the source label), the outcome is silently skipped for that host — no nonsense rule with an empty CG match is sent to Checkmk.
+If `Filter Contact Groups` is set on an outcome but renders empty for a host (the host is missing the source label), the outcome is skipped for that host — no nonsense rule with an empty CG match is sent to Checkmk.
+The run reports how many hosts that affected, see [Nothing Was Exported](#nothing-was-exported-what-now).

 ### Disable Rule